Automata and Quantum Computing: Two-way QFAs

 \subsection{2-way QFAs with classical head}

-A 2-way QFA with classical head (2QCFA), also known as two-way finite automaton with quantum and classical states \cite{AW02}, is a 2-way automaton whose state space consists of two parts: classical and quantum.
-The computation of a 2QCFA $ \mathcal{M} $ is governed by its classical part.
-The classical part determines the movement of $ \mathcal{M} $ on the input tape.
-The operators applied to the quantum register is also determined by the classical configuration of $ \mathcal{M} $.
-Moreover, outcomes of measurements on the quantum part of $ \mathcal{M}$ are also processed by the classical part of of $ \mathcal{M} $.
+A 2-way QFA with classical head (2QCFA), also known as two-way finite automaton with quantum and classical states \cite{AW02}, is a 2-way automaton augmented with a quantum register.
+The computation is governed classically.
+In each step, the classical part applies a quantum operator to the quantum register and then updates itself by also taking into account any measurement outcome obtained from the quantum part.